Counselling and career development services - Personal counselling and wellbeing

 - support options for students from Culturally and Linguistically Diverse (CALD) backgrounds;

 - domestic violence and other forms of abuse;

 - goal setting;

 - improving self-confidence;

 - navigating life transitions, such as returning to the workforce;

-- referral for financial assistance (e.g. Centrelink, scholarships); and
+- referrals for financial assistance (e.g. Centrelink, scholarships); and

-- referral to other services (e.g. employment, legal, medical, accommodation and financial services).
+- referrals to other services (e.g. employment, legal, medical, accommodation and financial services).

 Some campuses arrange course information sessions and other group programs to assist students with career choice, study skills, exam techniques and stress management.
 Some campuses offer both day and evening services and have bilingual counsellors who can assist students in a number of other languages**.

 TAFE Counsellors maintain networks with community and government agencies in the areas of education, health, welfare, law, disability, ethnicity, etc. These networks help the counsellors obtain information and/or make referrals for specialist assistance.